iWinston/typeorm-plus/docs/relations.md

 ```

 The relation now refers to `name` of the `Category` entity, instead of `id`.
-Column name for such relation will become `categoryId`
+Column name for such relation will become `categoryName`

 ## `@JoinTable` options